 6] Do they Hide IP and Block trackers: They are essential factors.
 You don’t want to reveal your actual IP.
 Many services trick browsers with a request which can tell your IP address.
 If that happens, you won’t be able to access those services.
 VPN’s should also make sure to block trackers and cookies which can track.

 7] Banned Countries: Some countries like China, are very strict about VPN services.
-If you are buying a VPN for a specific purpose, make that sure the VPN work in that country.
-I have not seen many VPN open about it up front.
-Some countries have officially banned VPN so make sure to double check on that too.
+If you are buying a VPN for a specific purpose, make sure that the VPN work in that country.
+I have not seen many VPN open about it upfront.
+Some countries have officially banned VPN so make sure to double-check on that too.

 8] Pricing factors: Not only it depends on how much you can pay for a VPN, but it also matters if the service offers value for money.
 Most of the VPN don’t provide a trial – but if they do, its always a plus.
 The alternative to this is Money Back Policy.
-Most of them offer 30-day money back policy, but here is a trick.
-Some of the money back policies are “No Question” asked.
+Most of them offer 30-day money-back policy, but here is a trick.
+Some of the money-back policies are “No Question” asked.
 I always prefer a VPN which can offer me this.